makrai/notes/mnih09-scalable-hier-vsm-hlbl.md

   to approximate the gradients required for learning (Bengio and Senécal 2003)
   * testing remains computationally expensive
 * hierarchical neural probabilistic language model (Morin and Bengio 2005)
-  * one `N`-way normalization is replaced by a sequence of `O(log N)` local (binary) normalizations
+  * one N-way normalization is replaced by a sequence of `O(log N)` local (binary) normalizations
   * The tree was obtained by starting with the WordNet IS-A taxonomy and converting it into a binary tree through a combination of manual and data-driven processing
 * Our goal
   * replace this procedure by an unsupervised method for building trees
   * trees where each word can occur more than once